Xilinx/kria-dfx-hw/README.md

 # kria_dfx_hw

-Kria DFX Reference Designs
-This repository shows how to run OpenDFX accelerators on SOM platforms.
+This repository contains Kria DFX Reference Designs.
+It shows how to run OpenDFX accelerators on SOM platforms.

 The repository structure is outlined below.